platformsh/platformsh-docs/docs/src/administration/users.md

 ## Troubleshooting

-If you have setup an external integration to GitHub, GitLab or Bitbucket and your users can't clone the project locally, select [Source Integrations](integrations/source/troubleshooting.md)
+If you have setup an external integration to GitHub, GitLab, or Bitbucket, and your users can't clone the project locally, select [Source Integrations](integrations/source/troubleshooting.md).